Cookie consent with an EU-first home-field advantage.

 - • Keep the cookie policy accurate for the vendors and cookies actually used on the site.

-Start with trial, then scale by domain count
+Try it on a live EU domain, then scale by domain count

-Use the 14-day trial to validate the consent flow on a real site, then move to Starter, Growth, or Scale depending on how many production domains you manage.
+Use the 14-day trial to validate the consent flow on a real production site, then move to Starter, Growth, or Scale depending on how many domains you manage.

-Questions EU teams usually ask
+Questions EU teams usually ask before rollout

 Does Cookiezy keep non-essential cookies blocked before consent?